Richard Stokes (politician)

+Early life and family

-The second son of Philip Folliott Stokes and his wife Mary Fenwick Rapier, the only surviving child of Richard Christopher Rapier (1836–1897) of Ransomes & Rapier, Richard Stokes was educated at Downside School, Sandhurst and after the war Trinity College, Cambridge.
+The second son of Philip Folliott Stokes, a barrister, and his wife Mary Fenwick Rapier, the only surviving child of Richard Christopher Rapier (1836–1897) of Ransomes & Rapier, Richard Stokes was educated at Downside School, Sandhurst and after the war Trinity College, Cambridge.
 He served in the Royal Artillery during World War I, winning the Military Cross and bar and the Croix de Guerre.

 His uncle Sir Wilfred Stokes, chairman and managing director of the engineering firm Ransomes & Rapier invented the Stokes Mortar in World War I. His uncle Leonard Stokes was an architect who designed the new buildings at Downside School (built 1912, when Richard was at Downside).
 Another uncle was the landscape painter Adrian Scott Stokes.

-Richard Stokes was chairman (1939) and supporter of the School of Economic Science.
+Richard Stokes was the maternal uncle of Katharine Hull, coauthor of The Far Distant Oxus and its sequels, and was also a good friend of author Arthur Ransome, who helped with the books publication.

+Business career

 On going down from Cambridge he joined his family's business, Ransomes & Rapier, and was made managing director at the age of 30.
 When rearmament was proposed by the National Government Stokes offered to charge the nation cost price for all his firm's rearmament work, although it was rejected by the National Government - a rejection he criticised in his maiden speech.
 Though he held office under Labour governments he was said to have remained a backbencher at heart.

+Prewar political career

+Stokes was chairman (1939) and supporter of the School of Economic Science, an economics study group that expounded the economic theories of the American economist Henry George.

+He unsuccessfully fought Glasgow Central for Labour in 1935.

+He was a member of the antisemitic Militant Christian Patriots.

-Having unsuccessfully fought Glasgow Central in 1935, Stokes won the Ipswich seat in a 1938 by-election, which he kept in the 1945, 1950, 1951 and 1955 elections.
+Stokes won the Ipswich seat in a 1938 by-election, which he kept in the 1945, 1950, 1951 and 1955 elections.
 He was known for his independence in parliament.

+Opposition to the Second World War

 Prior to the war, he co-wrote a paper (with Andrew MacLaren and George Lansbury) analysing the economic forces menacing peace in Europe.
-He founded and led the Parliamentary Peace Aims Group.
-With Bishop George Bell and fellow Labour Member of Parliament (MP) Alfred Salter, opposing area strategic bombing during World War II.
-After the RAF's bombing of Dresden on the night of 13 February and the early hours of 14 February 1945, his questions in the House about the act were in part responsible for the reappraisal of the Government's bombing policy in the last month of the war in Europe.
-Stokes was also a prominent critic of the inadequacy of Allied tank design.
-He raised other issues after the war relating to Yalta and the forced repatriation of Yugoslavs, and the treatment of Dr George Chatterton-Hill in Germany.
+He founded and led the Parliamentary Peace Aims Group which was critical of the war, although his opposition was regarded as being a "fascist fellow traveller" rather than a pacifist.

+He was personally friendly with prominent English far-right figures such as Hastings Russell, Marquis of Tavistock and Gerard Wallop, Viscount Lymington.

+In January 1940, Stokes wrote a self financed pamphlet entitled What is Happening in Europe? sent to every member of both Houses of Parliament which was sympathetic to German arguments, explicitly blaming Poland which he called "a state monstrously swollen by aggression" while Czechoslovakia was "a fortress state obviously directed against Germany".